 AUMC’s main building at 6935 Columbia Pike contains dozens of activities for all ages spread across three floors.
 For newcomers, it can be a bit of a maze.
 Let’s sort it all out!

-Coronavirus precautions: All in-person Annandale UMC activities have been suspended until Sept.
-13. Check our coronavirus response page to learn more about how we are handling this crisis.
+Coronavirus precautions: Most of our activities have moved online due to the pandemic.
+Check our coronavirus response page to learn more about how we are handling this crisis.

 Annandale UMC Main Campus